Money market fund: Money fund sizes

-As of February 2025 total money market fund assets were $6.9 trillion including $4.1 trillion held by institutional investors and nearly $2.8 trillion held by retail investors.
+As of February 2025, total money market fund assets were $6.9 trillion, including $4.1 trillion held by institutional investors and nearly $2.8 trillion held by retail investors.
 The vast majority of those assets were held in government securities.
 Among the largest companies offering institutional money funds are JPmorgan, BlackRock, Western Asset, Federated Investors, Bank of America, Dreyfus, AIM and Evergreen (Wachovia).
 The largest retail money fund providers include: Fidelity, Vanguard, and Schwab.

 Similar investments

 Money market accounts

 Banks in the United States offer savings and money market deposit accounts, but these should not be confused with money mutual funds.
 These bank accounts offer higher yields than traditional passbook savings accounts, but often with higher minimum balance requirements and limited transactions.
-A money market account may refer to a money market mutual fund, a bank money market deposit account (MMDA) or a brokerage sweep free credit balance.
+A money market account may refer to a money market mutual fund, a bank money market deposit account (MMDA), or a brokerage sweep free credit balance.

 Ultrashort bond funds

 Ultrashort bond funds are mutual funds, similar to money market funds, that, as the name implies, invest in bonds with extremely short maturities.
 Unlike money market funds, however, there are no restrictions on the quality of the investments they hold.
-Instead, ultrashort bond funds typically invest in riskier securities in order to increase their return.
+Instead, ultrashort bond funds typically invest in riskier securities to increase their return.
 Since these high-risk securities can experience large swings in price or even default, ultrashort bond funds, unlike money market funds, do not seek to maintain a stable $1.00 NAV and may lose money or dip below the $1.00 mark in the short term.
-Finally, because they invest in lower quality securities, ultrashort bond funds are more susceptible to adverse market conditions such as those brought on by the 2008 financial crisis.
+Finally, because they invest in lower-quality securities, ultrashort bond funds are more susceptible to adverse market conditions such as those brought on by the 2008 financial crisis.